Dave031387/DRSSoftware.DRSBasicDI/README.md

 # DRSBasicDI Dependency Injection Container
-## Overview
-The ***DRSBasicDI*** class library is a simple and lightweight dependency injection container designed for .NET applications.
-It provides a straightforward way to manage object lifetimes and dependencies, making it easier to build maintainable and testable applications.

 ## Background
 I started this project as a way to learn more about dependency injection and how to implement it in a .NET application.
 I wanted to create a simple